shrinerb/shrine/README.md

 If you're using S3 for both `:cache` and `:store`, saving the record will execute an S3 COPY command if possible, which avoids reuploading the file.
-Also, the `versions` plugin uses S3's MULTI DELETE capabilities, so versions are deleted with a single HTTP request.
+Also, the `versions` plugin takes advantage of S3's MULTI DELETE capabilities, so versions are deleted with a single HTTP request.

 ## Background jobs

-Shrine doesn't ship with an out-of-the-box solution for background jobs, but it's designed in a way to make it as easy as possible.
-Here's an example how you could implement background promoting with Sidekiq:
+Although Shrine doesn't ship with an out-of-the-box solution for background jobs, it's specifically designed with this in mind, so that adding it is as easy as possible.
+Here is how you could put promoting in the background using
+Sidekiq:

 ```rb
 class ImageUploader < Shrine